 I don't know what motivated it at the time (probably whim), but Outland's lane towers are placed in pairs, with a row of defensive blockades in front of each to inconvenience melee attackers.

 The blockades can be attacked by heroes to destroy them, which will improve the efficiency of melee troops attacking the tower.
-These blockades respawn 5 minutes after being destroyed (they were picked up by the system that respawned trees), and are usually worth the effort if a player wants to continue applying pressure to the lane.
+These blockades respawn 5 minutes after being destroyed, and are usually worth the effort if a player wants to continue applying pressure to the same lane.

-In hindsight, they were too easy for ranged heroes to destroy.
-If blockades were only attackable at melee range, it would create a valid reason for (ranged) heroes to risk going under an enemy tower; a possibility that wouldn't otherwise exist.
+In hindsight, blockades were too easy for ranged heroes to destroy.
+If they were only attackable at melee range, it would create a valid reason for (ranged) heroes to risk going under an enemy tower; a possibility that wouldn't otherwise exist.

 As was the trend at the time, Outland has secondary player resource.
 It's called Energy, and can be obtained in three ways: killing enemy heroes, buying it with gold (not cheap), or by grabbing the +energy bonus that drops when a tower dies.